abdelrhmanshata/StickyNotes/README.md

 Key Features:

-*User Authentication:
+* User Authentication:
--StickyNotes includes user authentication functionality powered by Firebase Authentication.
+- StickyNotes includes user authentication functionality powered by Firebase Authentication.
 Users can sign up for a new account, log in securely, and reset their passwords if needed.

 Note Creation and Editing: Users can create new notes with a title and content, edit existing notes, and delete notes when no longer needed.
 Note Organization: StickyNotes provides options to organize notes into categories or folders, helping users keep their notes organized and easily accessible.
 Users can create, rename, and delete folders as per their preferences.